Gamera: Daiei Film's decay

 Daiei Film was once one of leading film studios in Japan and contributed in the golden era of the Japanese cinema, with its president and one of Gamera's creator Masaichi Nagata was an influential figure not only among the film industry but also other fields including the political circles.
-However, at the time when Gamera, the Giant Monster was released, economic clout of the company was already significantly declining, and the original Gamera film and Daiei Film's first kaiju production The Whale God (1962) were forced to produced as black-and-white film for budgetary constraints despite they were produced after the first colored tokusatsu film in Japan, Warning from Space (1956) which bears connections with the Gamera franchise in their productions.
+However, at the time when Gamera, the Giant Monster was released, economic clout of the company was already significantly declining, and the original Gamera film and Daiei Film's first kaiju production The Whale God (1962) were forced to be produced as black-and-white film for budgetary constraints despite being produced after the first colored tokusatsu film in Japan, Warning from Space (1956) which bears connections with the Gamera franchise in their productions.

+Nagata's extensive achievements and commitment to the film industry shaped his profligate, obstinate, and autocratic management of Daiei Film to prioritize production-first philosophy and the inflexible business model clinging to productions and qualities of films.
+He also disfavoured the television, which was the concerning competitor against the domestic cinema, and his distrust of the new medium furtherly reduced the diversity and potentials of business models and sales capabilities; although Daiei Tv-Film was launched, Daiei fell behind other studios to enter the television industry.
+Staff shortages also prevented stable film productions, unlike Toho.

-Nagata's extensive achievements shaped his profligate and autocratic management of Daiei Film to prioritize production-first philosophy, and this resulted in major weaknesses of the company and stagnations of its productions, such as its weak distribution systems.
-On the other hand, the Japanese film industry itself (even including the Godzilla franchise) was declining in general, and about the half of entire movie theaters in Japan were closed.
+These resulted in major weaknesses of the company and stagnations of its productions, such as its weak distribution systems.
+On the other hand, the Japanese film industry itself (even including the Godzilla franchise) was declining in general.
 This was mostly due to the competition against the television industry, which was boosted by several factors such as the aforementioned "Kaiju Booms" (jp)(jp) itself ironically especially Ultra Q and Ultraman franchises by below-mentioned Eiji Tsuburaya himself and other figures related to Gamera and Godzilla and related productions, (Note: For example, Toru Matoba left Daiei Film after the Gamera-related Warning from Space and joined Tsuburaya Productions, and participated in these franchises, and transfers of veterans shaped the production structure of the Gamera franchise by Noriaki Yuasa and Niisan Takahashi.) the 1964 Summer Olympics, and an economic stagnation of the nation.
 Additionally, Nagata's intention to explore monster films, and his attempt to save the film industry resulted in expansions of kaiju and tokusatsu genres, however this also contributed in the launching of the "Kaiju Booms" which ironically supported the television industry.
 As a background of these social phenomena (booms), a governmental association was established as the result of Nagata's efforts for the sake of the film industry, and the Japanese government encouraged and supported productions of kaiju and tokusatsu works to export to the global markets to obtain foreign currencies.